Creating and Running a Webman Project in ServBay

 (Laravel’s database component),illuminate/redis

-) flag resolves dependency conflicts for compatibility.bashcomposer require -W illuminate/database illuminate/redis illuminate/pagination illuminate/events symfony/var-dumper
+) helps resolve dependency conflicts and ensures compatibility.bashcomposer require -W illuminate/database illuminate/redis illuminate/pagination illuminate/events symfony/var-dumper

-1This will install ORM, the Redis client, pagination, event dispatcher, and VarDumper for debugging.
+1This command installs a database ORM, Redis client, pagination, event dispatcher, and Symfony’s VarDumper for debugging.

-For the example code to work, we need to create the required database and users
+To run the example code, you need to create the appropriate database and users

-table in both ServBay's MySQL and PostgreSQL databases.
-ServBay's default database user is root
+table in ServBay’s MySQL and PostgreSQL.
+ServBay’s default database root

 .

-You can run the following SQL commands using database management tools provided by ServBay (such as phpMyAdmin or pgAdmin, accessible via the ServBay control panel) or via the command line.
+You can use ServBay’s database management tools like phpMyAdmin or pgAdmin (accessible through the ServBay control panel) or run the following SQL statements via command line.

 webman_app